gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 In fact, I believe that after ItemWriter the thread is killed and a new one is created.
 Is the reason will se the *Threads Pool Info* varies even with type of Job is NEVER_NULL.

+### To Remove?
+As example: try to remove the _throttleLimit_ on the Step and see what will happen with the *Threads Pool Info*.

 ##### (TEST) Different results in different machines
 I ran this application in two different machines.
 The first one TEST was never stuck.
 Testing in another machine sometimes the thread stuck problem happened on TEST as PROD.
 When the team test did all tests in TEST and QA, unfortunately, we never had the PROD situation.

 ### H2 Database (In memory)